-Heard Capital's investment process is anchored in deep, fundamental analysis, utilizing a unit-based approach to evaluate situations and eliminate confirmation bias.
+The investment process for Heard Capital LLC (the "Firm") is anchored in deep, fundamental analysis.
 The Firm invests in a concentrated and long-term manner with the belief that the Firm’s best ideas should not be diluted.
-The Funds typically hold 15-20 positions at any given time with an average hold period of five years or more.
+The Funds typically hold 15-20 positions at a given time with an average holding period of five years or more.

 Key elements of the Firm’s investment process include:

-- Debate-Driven Idea Generation: The Firm’s idea generation process is driven by sector or company-specific debates.
-The Firm leverages its team’s 15+ years of experience investing in six sectors to analyze actionable debates and identify the company best positioned to address the debate.
+- Debate-Driven Idea Generation: The Firm’s idea generation process is driven by sector or company-specific debates occurring in the market.
+The Firm leverages its team’s 15+ years of experience investing across six sectors to analyze actionable debates and identify the company best positioned to address the questions posed in the debate.
 Debates can stem from a variety of sources, including secular trends or corporate events.
 The Firm does not run screens or take a relative value, generalist approach.

 - Integrated Risk Management: Risk management is integrated into the Firm’s investment process and occurs at the position and portfolio levels.
 Risk management begins with security selection and continues throughout the investment horizon.
-Before capital deployment, the Firm analyzes quantitative and qualitative risks associated with a position and seeks to eliminate confirmation bias.
+Before capital deployment, the Firm analyzes quantitative and qualitative risks associated with a position and seeks to eliminate confirmation bias (as noted above).
 Throughout the investment horizon, the Firm leverages its risk frameworks to manage portfolio and position-level risks.

-- Focus on Driving Outcomes: The Firm’s experience and track record allow it to have meaningful dialogues with research analysts, sector specialists and management teams when it deems necessary.
+- Focus on Driving Outcomes: The Firm’s experience and track record allow it to engage in meaningful dialogue with research analysts, sector specialists and management teams when it deems necessary.

-- Pre-Mortem Analysis: The Firm takes a rigorous, systematic approach to analyzing and understanding its decisions across all aspects of the investment process, including security selection, exposure management, position sizing and position exit.
-Through the analysis of historical situations, decisions and outcomes, the Firm is able to identify skill and make better informed decisions.
+- Data Centric Analysis: The Firm takes a rigorous and systematic approach to analyzing and understanding its decisions across all aspects of the investment process, including security selection, exposure management, position sizing and position exit.
+Through the continuous analysis of historical situations, decisions and outcomes, the Firm is able to identify drivers of alpha and make better informed decisions.